nadjek01/TakeHome/README.txt

-The code submitted is a small portion of a collaborative project for my Machine Structures and Assembly Language Class.
+The code submitted is a portion of a collaborative project for my Machine Structures and Assembly Language Class.
 I (Nana Adjekum) had a great part in implementing the majority of the logic in the provided source file (ppmtrans.c).
 My partner contributed significantly to other components, but the core rotation logic, mapping implementations, and detailed